As a health medical doctor, I spend most of my days working with patients, trying to perfect their workout routines.

 What Are The Side Effects Of Boldenone?

-- Androgenic Effects - Even though Boldenone has low androgenic potency, users have to expect problems like acne, oily skin, hair growth, and increased red blood cell production .
+- Androgenic Effects - The Library expresses that even though Boldenone has low androgenic potency, users must expect problems like acne, oily skin, hair growth, and increased red blood cell production .

 - Cardiovascular Effects - One of the more serious problems with Boldenone is higher blood pressure, which can place a lot more strain on the heart and lead to dangerous cardiac issues .